About jim’s tips

-I’m Jim Barr, and this is one of my little corners of the Internet--my sandbox and playground for all things tech.
-I’m a technology geek, and I love riding on the bleeding edge of technology, and I love exploring new gadgets, services, Web sites, programs, and anything technically interesting!
+I’m Jim Barr, and this is one of my little corners of the Internet, my sandbox and playground for all things tech.
+I’m a technology geek, and I love riding on the bleeding edge of technology.
+I love exploring new gadgets, services, Web sites, programs, and anything technically interesting!
 I also develop and managed several small client Web sites, so if you are interested in discussing a small project, let me know!